skovranek/chirpy/README.md

 ## Error Handling

-The server follows standard HTTP status codes for error responses.
-Possible error codes include 400 Bad Request, 401 Unauthorized, 404 Not Found, etc. Refer to the server responses for detailed error formats and messages.

-## server Endpoints

-## List Chirps

-Retrieve chirps from the database, optionally filtered by author ID and sorted based on the provided parameters.

-- **URL**: `/chirps`
-- **Method**: `GET`
-- **Query Parameters**:
-  - `author_id` (optional): Filter chirps by author ID.
-  - `sort` (optional): Sort chirps by ID in ascending or descending order.
-Accepted values: `asc`, `desc`.
-- **Response**:
-  - Status Code: 200 (OK)
-  - Body: An array of chirp objects in JSON format.

-## Error Handling

-If an error occurs while processing the request, an appropriate error message and status code will be returned in the response.
+If an error occurs while processing a request, an appropriate error message and status code will be returned in the response.
 Following the instructions for the appropriate endpoints above: First, create a user account.
 Then login.
 Then you may "chirp" (post chirps messages).

 ## Testing